MCDReforged/MCDReforged.github.io/docs/plugin_dev/command.md

 ### AbstractNode

 Abstract Node is base class of all command nodes.
-It\'s also a abstract class.
+It's also a abstract class.
 It provides several methods for building up the command tree

 #### then